astaugaard/reasymotion/README.md

 **reasymotion-select-screen** \<keystrokes\>: select the whole screen then runs keystrokes and then runs reasymotion-selection (this is used to implement most of higher level functions)

 **reasymotion-word**: use reasymotion to jump to a word on the screen

+## Selection Expanding  Commands
+(I'm willing to take suggestions for the name of this section)

+Each of the above "basic movement commands" has a {name}-expand variant that expands the current selection.

 # Configuration